-As a provisionally registered teacher (PRT) you undertake an inquiry approach to develop your practice and collect evidence that you meet the APST at the Proficient Teacher level.
+As a provisionally registered teacher (PRT) you undertake the Inquiry Process to develop your practice and collect evidence that you meet the APST at the Proficient Teacher level.

-By following the inquiry approach, you have the opportunity to develop your knowledge and practice of teaching within a supported environment.
+By following the Inquiry Process, you have the opportunity to develop your knowledge and practice of teaching within a supported environment.
 You'll work with more experienced colleagues and reflect on the effectiveness of your practice in relation to your students or learners.

-The inquiry approach is adapted from Helen Timperley’s cycle of teacher inquiry and knowledge building.
+The Inquiry Process is adapted from Helen Timperley’s cycle of teacher inquiry and knowledge building.

 - select a class or group of students, and assess the level of learning and factors affecting learning